-Infill vs. Sprawl.
+Infill Vs. Sprawl.
 Strategically focusing growth within high-potential areas supports more cost-effective infrastructure and service provision over time.
-Prioritizing infill and development on vacant parcels, particularly within well-served, low-risk zones, offers a smarter alternative to extending development into environmentally constrained areas in the east and southeast.
-This approach reduces future hazard exposure, infrastructure costs, and environmental impacts while reinforcing a more resilient arowth pattern.
+While Bastrop's overall land area is moderate, prioritizing infill and development on vacant parcels, particularly within well-served, low-risk zones, offers a smarter alternative to extending development into environmentally constrained areas in the east and southeast.
+This approach reduces future hazard exposure, infrastructure costs, and environmental impacts while reinforcing a more resilient growth pattern.

 Infrastructure Investment Priorities.
-To support efficient growth, the City should prioritize infrastructure investments in high-growth potential areas that are already served or easily serviceable by existing infrastructure networks.
+To support efficient growth, the City should prioritize infrastructure investments in high-growth potential areas that are already served or easily serviceable by existing networks.
 Concentrating development in these areas reduces the long-term cost of extending infrastructure to geographically distant or environmentally constrained zones.
 However, targeted investments may still be needed in constrained areas for resilience, hazard mitigation, or to address equity concerns.
-The City should also consider formalizing cost-sharing partnerships or agreements with the development community such as impact fees or infrastructure participation agreements to ensure that new growth adequately contributes to infrastructure expansion and operations.
+The City should also consider formalizing costsharing partnerships or agreements with the development community such as impact fees or infrastructure participation agreements with developers to provide that new growth contributes fairly to infrastructure expansion and maintenance.

 Future Land Use Map Guidance.
+The

-The Growth Potential Map provides important context for shaping the FLUM.
+Growth Potential Map provides important context for shaping the Future Land Use Map (FLUM).
 It helps identify areas where future development may be more suitable, such as regions with existing infrastructure and lower environmental risk, and where development should be limited due to hazards or lack of services.
-This guidance informs decisions about where to encourage higher-density residential, mixeduse, or commercial development, and where to reserve land for parks, open space, or conservation.
+This guidance informs decisions about where to encourage higher-density residential, mixed-use, or commercial development, and where to reserve land for parks, open space, or conservation.
 Combined with community input, infrastructure planning, and policy priorities, the map supports a future land use vision that is both resilient and responsive to Bastrop's growth.